twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 4c.md

 --not bool -> alpha, it is not a function
 --the difference between this in other programming langauges, this is an conditioal expression (denotes a value), other languages have condition statements (commands)
 ```

+case expressions
+if we evaluate it with a value that does not have a matching pattern
+- we get undefined